-Attorney Manosh has the experience to navigate this minefield.
+Our attorneys have the experience to navigate this minefield.
 Your case strategy will address all of the realities for a domestic accusation.
 Domestic cases come with years of history, even though the prosecutor would like to make the entire case all about one small incident.
-There is always more to the story and Attorney Manosh knows that your defense should include a careful investigation into the past and not just the current allegation.
+There is always more to the story, and we know that your defense should include a careful investigation into the past and not just the current allegation.

 Did you know?

 In Rhode Island, the police or prosecutors can charge a violation under the Domestic Violation Prevention Act.
 This not only charges the crime (for example: assault, stalking, sexual assault, homicide, etc) but it also adds penalties if you are convicted.
 The police do not need a warrant to arrest someone within 24 hours under the Domestic Violence Prevention Act.
 It is very important to hire an attorney that is experienced handling domestic violence offenses - not only negotiating, but litigating and taking the case to trial, when necessary.

 What happens at an arraignment for a domestic crime?